vzagnitko/TestProject/README.md

 P.S.
 1. I have used JAVA 1.8 to write the project.
 2. If you are going to run the project under Unix system, please run before this script “chmod +x start-server.sh”
+3. To write the project I have used Maven, if you want to build the project please run the command "mvn clean install".
+This command will compile and assembled jar and war files.
+Also you can a run a war file with Tomcat server, just copy a war file in webapp directory.